UIUC-ECE374B/su25/_policies/grading.md

 #### Extra Credit

-Extra credit (which would given completely in the discretion of the instructors) would be given in exceptional cases for the following:
+Extra credit (which is given completely in the discretion of the instructors) would be given in exceptional cases for the following:

 - Being in the top few participants on piazza.
 (As long as most of your answers are useful and correct [and add to the current discussion {i.e., don't repost others answers just to increase your count}] - a campaign of disinformation on piazza would gain you little.)
-- Taking on small, interesting problem/research challenges I may post to Piazza.
+- Taking on small, interesting problem/research challenges I may post to the website.
 - Extra credit is only given to people that have completed *significantly* more work than is required for this course.
 Significant means tens of hours of solid work/effort.